tareqspg/nginx-mcp-js-t26/misc.md

 # mcp.js
-Thank you for adding that!
-Having the actual `mcp.js` code reveals exactly how NGINX handles the parsing under the hood, and it corrects some general assumptions about how the metadata is extracted.

-Now that we can see the code, we can observe that NGINX is doing something much smarter and more efficient than just brute-force parsing every single JSON response.
-Here is exactly how the `njs` script handles the traffic:
+how the `njs` script handles the traffic:

 **1. Tool Name Extraction (Parsing the Request, Not the Response)** To find out which tool the AI is calling, NGINX does not wait for the server's response.
 Instead, it inspects the incoming client request payload using `JSON.parse(r.requestText || '{}')`.
 It checks if the JSON-RPC `method` is set to `tools/call`; if it is, it instantly extracts the tool name from `body.params.name`.